-A storage tank has been set on the recycle line from the dewatering unit to the inlet of the primary clarifier, after the ADM to ASM interface.
+It has been assumed that a storage tank exists on the recycle line from the dewatering unit to the inlet of the primary clarifier, after the ADM to ASM interface.
 Its behaviour depends upon the flow rate from the dewatering unit, the available storage volume and the fate of the stored reject water.
 The reject water cannot be stored in the tank when the tank is full.
 In such a case, the reject water has to be recycled directly to the inlet of the primary clarifier until the storage tank has been emptied and can receive water again.
 Furthermore, a limit has been set for the reject water outflow rate from the tank ($Q{st,set}$).